os2display/display-client/README.md

 * debug - Should the screen be in debug mode?
 If true, the cursor will be invisible.

-All endpoint should be configured with out a trailing slash.
-The endpoints `apiEndpoint` and `dataStrategy.config.endpoint` can be left empty if the api is hosted from the root of the same domain as the client.
+All endpoint should be configured without a trailing slash.
+The endpoints `apiEndpoint` can be left empty if the api is hosted from the root of the same domain as the client.
 E.g. if the api is at https://example.org and the client is at https://example.org/client